jstowe16/Election_analysis/README.md

 To avoid data duplication and transcription errors, the results are summarized in the file [here](analysis/election_analysis.txt).
 This file is the direct output of the election audit analysis.

 ## Challenge Overview
+After auditing the election results, CBE requested the county-based analysis be added to the output.
+The additional analysis completed summarizes the voter turnout for each reporting county, as well as the county with the larget total turnout.

 ## Challenge Summary
+To avoid data duplication and transcription errors, the results of both the initial audit and county-based data are in the file [here](analysis/election_analysis_challenge.txt).
+This file is the direct output of the election audit and county-based analysis.
+Additionally, the output is provided in the image below.

+(/Resources/Election_results.png)